tranvansang/misc-hooks/README.md

   - Calls immediately if already disposed
   - Functions called in reverse order on dispose

+`makeReset()`: Creates a resettable disposer pattern
+- Returns a reset function that when called:
+  - Disposes the current disposer
+  - Creates and returns a new disposer instance
+- Useful for managing resources that need periodic cleanup and recreation

 ## 3. Async Function Handling and Loading: `useLoad()`

 Powerful async data loading with error handling, loading states, and SSR support.